 Table of contents:

-What is mononucleosis and how to treat it
+- What is mononucleosis and where does it come from

 If your cold doesn't go away, it might be the Epstein-Barr virus.